manasi1031/minesweeper/README.md

 - You don't have to flag all the mines to win; you just need to open all non-mine cells.
 - The 'M' symbol denotes the presence of a ‘mine’ in that cell.
 Any number on the grid denotes the number of mines present in the neighbouring ‘eight’ cells.
 - You cannot stop the game mid-way unless you click “Run terminal”.
-- You will have the option of starting a new game or redoing the one you just played.
+- You will have the option of starting a new game or redoing the one you just played at the end of the game.

 [Back to Table of Contents](#table-of-contents)
 ---